cmike444/Bioinformatics/README.md

     git clone https://github.com/cmike444/Bioinformatics.git
     cd Bioinformatics

-From inside the Bioinformatics folder, you can run all helper scripts.
+From inside the Bioinformatics folder, you can run any ruby scripts.

 **Step 2.)** Fill dna.txt with correct data